collindching/Data-Science-Journey/README.md

 ## Next up

-- Statistical Inference (Casella and Berger)
+- Python for Data Analysis
 - Tableau 10 Advanced Training
 - Managing Big Data with MySQL
 - Introduction to BigData with Apache Spark